Crafting

 1

-A complete failure, nothing can be salvaged from this
+A complete failure, nothing can be recovered from this.

-The project failed, but half of the materials can be salvaged
+The project failed, but half of the materials can be recovered.

-You are successful, and find you needed less components than you thought
+You are successful in creation of the item, and find you needed less materials than you thought...